Conditions of entry

 - FIVE copies of the magazine, newspaper or newsletter must be provided when entering the Competition.
 If internet publications require a password or are otherwise protected, login details must be provided.

-- The closing date for entries is 6th April 2018.
-All publications, login details and supporting material must be received by the organisers by this date.
+- All publications, login details and supporting material must be received by the organisers by the closing date – see panel at right.

 - Yearbooks are not eligible for the Competition however; elements may qualify for individual categories.

-- The publication date of publications entered (including online) must be between June 2017 and May 2018.
+- The publication date of publications entered (including online) must be within the ‘school year’ of entry.

 - The publication must be a finished product (i.e. printed/high-quality photocopy) and not a concept.
 Note: If the publication is due to be printed after the closing date, the judges will be pleased to accept photocopies/proofs of the publication in the final stages of production.